Make Ahead Protein Mug Muffin Mix Recipe: Enjoy a Fresh Muffin in 2 Minutes, Anytime.

 The only caveat to this avocado hack is that the taste may not be as blissfully “avocado” as ripening the natural way.
 Some have said this microwave hack “diminishes” the taste – I didn’t find that to be true.
 What you will be tasting is an avocado that is not fully ripe but has been tricked into being soft – how can something be diminished, if it has not acquired its fully state of being.
 There I go being philosophical about fruit again!

 Regardless, this little trick is a lifesaver if you realize you have a company coming and your investment in avocados aren’t cooperating.
 So, you’ll just add a little more lime juice and garlic to your guacamole, the creaminess will still be there!
+It not guac, then the avocado will still be soft enough for slicing (I like this avocado tool).
 I was able to put this hack to the test in a big way when I realized I had about 20 pounds of avocado “rocks” last weekend when two hours away from teaching a class on how to grill produce – including grilled avocados.

 Also, if you don’t use up the entire avocado in your meal, I’m a fan of this reusable silicone avocado “hugger” cover.